PujanClinic/pujanclinic/README.md

 # Pujan Pharmacy and Clinic

 Welcome to **Pujan Pharmacy and Clinic**, your trusted healthcare partner in Dhulabari, Jhapa.
-We provide high-quality medicines, healthcare products, and professional medical consultation services.
+We provide high-quality medicines, healthcare products, and professional medical consultations.

 ## 🌐 Website
 Visit us at: [Pujan Pharmacy](https://www.pujanpharmacy.com.np/)